oorestisime/oioannou/README.md

 - It was initially built using Flask Python Frozen-Flask FlatPages.
 - Second iteration using Gatsby and Grommet
 - Third iteration React Router + shadcn
+- Current iteration using Astro and static content collections

 You can see it live at [www.oioannou.com](http://www.oioannou.com).